 What is something you think is overrated or underrated in podcasting?

-How much you need to invest in your equipment setup.
-Every know and then I feel self conscious about how simple my setup is, but it’s really worked well.
+Overrated: How much you need to invest in your equipment setup.
+Every now and then I feel self conscious about how simple my setup is, but it’s really worked well.

 If someone was to only listen to one episode of yours, which one would you send?